 - Hard worker, self improver

 - Goals: To improve prospects for a promotion and pay rise

-- Struggling to jump the gap between her current role and the next
+- Barriers: Struggling to jump the gap between her current role and the next

-Now we have an idea of what our customer will be searching for online, we can begin the hard work of researching keywords and phrases that may be typed into a search engine, and analysing them to choose the ones our campaign will centre around.
+Now we have an idea of who our customers are and what they'll be searching for online, we can begin the hard work.
+We'll be doing a walkthrough of how to go about researching keywords and phrases they're most likely to use during their searches and analysing them to choose the ones our campaign will centre around.